clarkritchie/1pw-github-secrets/README.md

 # Set GitHub Secrets

-There are 2 ways to use this project.
-See below.
+There are 2 ways to use this project -- either as a GitHub Action or command line tool.

 ## Conventions Used